mautrix/docs/bridges/general/double-puppeting.md

    ```shell
    $ curl -XPOST -d '{"type":"m.login.password","identifier":{"type": "m.id.user", "user": "example"},"password":"wordpass","initial_device_display_name":"a fancy bridge"}' https://example.com/_matrix/client/r0/login
    ```
-   Alternatively, you can get an existing access token from your client (Settings -> Help & About in Element Web/Desktop).
-However, this means double puppeting will break if you log out of that client.
 2. Send `login-matrix <access token>` to the bridge bot.
 For the Telegram bridge, send `login-matrix` without the access token, then send the access token in a separate message.